seanburnzs/poetryProject/README.md

 ## Contributing
 Contributions are welcome.
 Feel free to open issues or submit pull requests to enhance features, fix bugs, or improve documentation.

-## DISCLAIMER
-The site is deployed on Render and is technically in production, so it will shutdown after inactivity, meaning when you first load the site, it will take one minute.

 ## Known Bugs
 - Friends Tab doesn't populate sometimes